Puerto Varas: Architecture

 Puerto Varas is characterized by traditional German architecture, with houses built from alerce wood using tools brought over from Europe by the 19th century colonial inhabitants.
-It was designated a Zona Típica (heritage zone) in 1992 and has a number of protected buildings, including the Iglesia del Sagrado Corazón de Jesus (Sacred Heart of Jesus Church).
-Built in 1918 on one of the highest points in Puerto Varas, the wooden church is one of the city’s iconic landmarks.
-Other notable protected structures include Casa Kuschel (1915) and Casa Yunge (1932).
+It was designated a Zona Típica de Puerto Varas (Heritage Zone) in 1992, is a 13 hectares in the city's western sector, including a number of protected buildings, wooden houses with steep roofs, neo-gothic details and the Iglesia del Sagrado Corazón de Jesús (Sacred Heart of Jesus Church), built in 1918 on one of the highest points in Puerto Varas, the wooden church is one of the city’s iconic landmarks in the southern Chile.
+Other notable protected structures include Casa Jüpner (1910), Casa Götschlich (1910), Casa Kuschel (1915), Casa Raddatz (1920), and Casa Yunge-Hitschfeld (1932).